 Calling and Texting:

 We’ve had no trouble at all with dropped calls or missed text messages.
-We do get some annoying texts at the end of the month that say service is ending (even though we are on auto-refill), but it doesn’t happen every month.
+We do get some annoying texts at the end of the month saying service is ending (even though we are on auto-refill), but it doesn’t happen every month.
 The texts have an option to stop them from being sent, and that seems to work most of the time.

 No issues with download speeds either, but we aren’t heavy data users.
 According to their customer service, Total’s LTE data download speeds average around 5 megabits per second but could be more.